Providing Outdoor Musical Activities For Seniors

 Music-Making For Residents, Carers and Visitors

 The unique element of a sound garden is that it is not just a green space but also a therapeutic, interactive tool.
-Imagine sculptures and musical instruments placed alongside winding wheelchair friendly paths which engage residents in activities that create soothing sounds, encourage self-expression, improve cognitive skills, support social interactions and motivate residents to going outdoors to enjoy the open air.
+Imagine sculptures and musical instruments placed alongside winding wheelchair-friendly paths that engage residents in activities that create soothing sounds, encourage self-expression, improve cognitive skills, support social interactions and motivate residents to go outdoors to enjoy the open air.

 Providing musical activities outdoors is a wonderful idea to be borne in mind when designing such areas and to hopefully encourage more outdoor living and greater physical activity.

-The video below is a collection of short videos taken in numerous care homes and elder centres where outdoor musical instruments have proven to be both beneficial and fun.
+The video below is a collection of short videos taken in numerous care homes and elder centers where outdoor musical instruments have proven to be both beneficial and fun.